AlienSeaRust/AlienSeaRust/README.md

 - 👋 Hi, I’m @AlienSeaRust
 - 👀 I’m interested in ...
-Making games
+Making video games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently re-learning ...
 How to program

 <!---